arun-kr-reddy/notes/notes/operating_system.md

 64B address space in 128B physical memory with 16B page size
   ![](./media/operating_systems/paging.png)
 - **page table:** per process data structure to help VA-PA translation, array stores mappings from virtual page number (VPN) to physical frame number (PFN), part of OS memory (in PCB), MMU has access to page table and uses it for address translation, OS updates page table upon context switch
-- **page table entry (PTE):** simplest page table is linear page table, array of page table entries (one per virtual page), VPN is index in the array, each PTE contains PFN & few other bits like
+- **page table entry (PTE):** simplest page table is linear page table, array of page table entries (one per virtual page), VPN is index in the array, each PTE contains PFN and few other bits like
   - **valid bit:** is this page used by process?
   - **protection bits:** read/write permissions
   - **present bit:** is this page in main memory?